 The Cotton State — which is home to the U.S. Space & Rocket Center, the late civil rights leader Martin Luther King Jr.’s church and the Rosa Parks Museum — tries to go easy on filers.
 If you pay Alabama state taxes, you have just three state income tax rates and tax brackets to consider.

 And you don’t have to worry that the top rate will rise, thanks to a restriction by the state Constitution that aimed to stabilize the tax environment.
-However, if you choose not to itemize deductions on your state return, it’ll take some math, a chart and some patience to figure your Alabama standard deduction.
+But if you choose not to itemize deductions on your state return, it’ll take some math, a chart and a bit of patience to figure your Alabama standard deduction.

 Learn more about the state’s individual income tax and its relatively simple process for filing your Alabama state tax returns.